 This unique yeast bread recipe has a wonderful colour and ingredients that embrace the sights, smells and tastes of autumn.
+Pumpkin Bread with Dried Cranberries and Sunflower Seeds features pureed pumpkin right in the dough.

 I developed this recipe while playing around with pumpkin pie fillings.
 Canned pumpkin has a deep orange colour and I wondered what it would look like in a loaf of bread.
 I wasn’t sure if it was going to be a mistake adding pureed pumpkin to a yeast bread dough but not only did it work, the colour of the bread was beautiful.
 Just like the changing leaves on the trees.